gabrielcowley/pokeruby/INSTALL.md

 	cd ../pokeruby

-Also, obtain `poryscript.exe` and `font_widths.json` from https://github.com/huderlem/poryscript/releases and copy them to `tools/poryscript`.
-The version used at time of writing is `2.14.0`.
+Also, obtain the `poryscript` executable and `font_config.json` from https://github.com/huderlem/poryscript/releases and copy them to `tools/poryscript`.
+The version used at time of writing is `3.0.1`.

 To build Pokémon Ruby: